Clemapfel/jluna/docs/multi_threading.md

 ```
 > **C++ Hint**: Trying to access the value of a std::optional before it is available will raise an exception.
 See the [standard libraries documentation](https://en.cppreference.com/w/cpp/utility/optional) for more ways to interact with `std::optional<T>`.

 We can wait for the value of a future to become available by calling `.wait()`.
 This will stall the thread `.wait()` is called from until the value becomes accessible, after which the function will return that value.
-This way, we don't necessarily need to keep track of the futures task, just having the future allows us to access the tasks result.
+This way, we don't necessarily need to keep track of the futures task, just having the future allows us to access the task's result.
 We do still need to make sure the corresponding task stays in scope, however.

 ### Data Race Freedom